x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-client-voice-mail-features/set-up-incoming-faxing.md

 # Setting up incoming faxing in Exchange Online

 Microsoft Exchange Unified Messaging (UM) relies on certified fax partner solutions for enhanced fax features such as outbound fax or fax routing.
-By default, Exchange servers aren't configured to allow incoming faxes to be delivered to a user that's enabled for UM.
-Instead, an Exchange server redirects incoming fax calls to a certified fax partner solution.
+By default, Exchange Online isn't configured to allow incoming faxes to be delivered to a user that's enabled for UM.
+Instead, an Exchange Online redirects incoming fax calls to a certified fax partner solution.
 The fax partner's server receives the fax data and then sends it to the user's mailbox in an email message with the fax included as a .tif attachment.

 For more information about fax partners, see [Microsoft Pinpoint for Fax Partners](https://go.microsoft.com/fwlink/p/?LinkId=190238).